jantje85/GMap.NET/README.md

 # Release Notes
 We will follow upstream versioning; so refer to https://github.com/judero01col/GMap.NET for changes.
-Changes listed here are additional changes applied on top of the base library.
+Changes listed here are additional changes applied on top of the base library in addition to various other bugfixes.

 ## GMap.NET.Core
 - None